 Situated in the Eden Valley, Appleby Castle is lucky enough to have some of the best pheasant shooting and rough shooting available in the British Isles.
 The Castle does organise special shooting days in Eden valley.

 The Castle’s grounds have wildlife at every turn and in every habitat.
 Animals from the native Red Squirrels to Foxes and Badgers.

 The gardens are full of Butterflies and Bees in the summer months.

-The woodland is home to Buzzards, Owls, Woodpeckers, Kestrels and the River Eden provides a home to Kingfishers, Damselfly, Dragonfly, Chasers, Swans, Ducks and Geese.
+The woodland is home to Buzzards, Owls, Woodpeckers, and Kestrels and the River Eden provides a home to Kingfishers, Damselfly, dragonflies, Chasers, Swans, Ducks and Geese.

-Cumbria has many fine golf courses with spectacular views and offering value for money.
+Cumbria has many fine golf courses with spectacular views and offers value for money.
 Visiting golfers are welcomed with open arms.

 Are there ghosts in Appleby Castle?
-Parts of the castle are over 900 years old and there are definitely spirits that walk the floors at night.
+Parts of the castle are over 900 years old and some spirits walk the floors at night.
 There is a warm and friendly presence in the Castle and the staff have stories to tell for those that are interested.

 Running through some of the most attractive scenery in the Yorkshire Dales and Cumbrian Fells, the Settle-Carlisle Railway is world famous for its Victorian architecture, huge stone viaducts, long tunnels and remote wayside station buildings.

 Cumbria offers a diversity of activities and is a paradise for walkers – no wonder The Lake District is the most visited National Park in the UK.